x9090/UserDataSvcProxy/README.md

 2. Currently, "ServiceDll" in UserDataSvcProxy.reg points to "c:\userdatasvc\UserDataSvcProxy.dll".
 Adjust accordingly if you place UserDataSvcProxy.dll in other location
 3. Run UserDataSvcProxy.reg
 4. To revert the changes, you can run UserDataSvc.reg instead

+DISCLAIMER: This project is meant for educational purpose only.
+The author helds no responsbility if you use this code in a production environment and causes any damage.